What is a screening service, and how is it different from other medical services?

 Do I need an office visit in the clinic prior to having a screening colonoscopy?

 Maybe.
 In order to provide you with a safe, effective and comfortable colonoscopy we must have an advanced understanding of your medical history, particularly with regard to any operations you have had, any medical problems that you are being treated for, any drugs and herbal remedies that you are taking, and any allergies or medication intolerances that you may have.
 We also need to know if you have had any prior difficulty with anesthesia or procedural sedation.
-Traditionally, and currently in most GI practices, this information has been obtained and reviewed in the context of a "preoperative" office visit with the physician who will be performing the procedure, or with a physician assistant or nurse practitioner working with the doctor.
+Traditionally, this information has been obtained and reviewed in the context of a "preoperative" office visit with the physician who will be performing the procedure, or with a physician assistant or nurse practitioner working with the doctor.
 These visits entail charges separate from the procedure because the medical reimbursement system does not allow for "bundling" of these fees into a global procedure charge.

-Because office visits are time consuming and expensive, Digestive Health developed an open access colonoscopy process which allows most patients referred for screening colonoscopy to avoid coming in to the office for a "pre-op" visit.
+Because office visits are time consuming and expensive, Digestive Health developed an open access colonoscopy process which allows many patients referred for screening colonoscopy to avoid coming in to the office for a "pre-op" visit.

-In some cases though patients may prefer to schedule a preprocedure office visit for an opportunity to learn more about the procedure or to meet the doctor personally prior to making a decision to proceed with scheduling.
+In some cases patients may prefer to schedule a preprocedure office visit for an opportunity to learn more about the procedure or to meet the doctor personally prior to making a decision to proceed with scheduling.
 In some cases we will require an office visit to allow us to become familiar with your medical history.
 This is more frequently necessary for older patients, who generally have a more complex medical history than younger patients.
 We may require a preprocedure office visit before a screening colonoscopy for new patients who are 65 years of age or older, and in any other case in which the doctor determines that an office visit is necessary to most effectively obtain the information we need to provide safe and effective sedation and endoscopy care.

 In most cases, particularly for relatively young and healthy individuals, our open access interview process can take the place of an office visit*.